 Interim Term: 10/1/20 – 6/30/24

 Antonino Beninato is a graduate of Roosevelt High School and is currently a student at the University of Hawaii at Manoa in the undergraduate psychology degree program.
 As a Habilitation Technician for a local home health care agency, he recognizes the challenges experienced by individuals who live with an intellectual and developmental disability in the community.
 He has learned to serve these individuals by adapting techniques that help clients to strengthen their independent living skills.

 Term: 5/08/18 – 6/30/23

-Representing consumers as an advocate and individually as a mental health service recipient
+Representing: Consumers as an advocate and herself as a mental health service recipient

 Naomi Crozier was born and raised on Maui.
 She is very passionate about the community that she lives and works in.
 Naomi is a supportive housing case manager with Mental Health Kokua that serves the community of Wailuku, where she assists clients with mental health to find housing.
 She has been active in the mental health community for the past eight years, starting out as a Hawaii Certified Peer Specialist and later promoted to a case manager position.
 Naomi understands both the consumer and provider perspective on mental health issues.
 She is open to sharing her first hand experience with receiving mental health services and her skills in communicating with and advocating for consumers.